vhong-aisi/inspect_demo/README.md

 inspect view --log-dir assets/
 ```

-## Run the example analysis notebook
+## View example notebook for MMLU

 ```
 jupyter notebook
 ```

-Then connect to http://localhost:8888 and open to `analysis.ipynb`.
+Then connect to http://localhost:8888 and open to `single_turn/analysis.ipynb`.